jntomenio/Programming-Assignment-2/README.md

 ![image](https://github.com/user-attachments/assets/4d721c9d-034e-4c27-be01-c81fce3817fc)

-In Python, element-wise mean and element-wise standard deviation can be obtained by using .mean() and .std() calls.
+> In Python, element-wise mean and element-wise standard deviation can be obtained by using .mean() and .std() calls.
-In this problem, create a random 5 x 5 ndarray and store it to variable X. Normalize X. Save your normalized ndarray as *X_normalized.npy*
+In this problem, a randomize 5 x 5 ndarray and store it to variable X. Normalize "X".
+Save your normalized ndarray as *X_normalized.npy*

-##### *Input:*
+##### :keyboard: *Input:*
 ```python
 import numpy as np